 Midfielder, 24, joins from the team that recently finished bottom of the National League.

 He scored 24 goals in 94 games for Chorley – three of which won him successive goal of the season awards for the club.

 “Playing in the Football League has been my goal since the start of my playing career, so I’m delighted that it has materialised,” he said.

 Teenage keeper, 18, made his debut for Irish side Shamrock Rovers at 16 before getting snapped by Man City.
 He was recently included in Pep Guardiola’s Champions League squad for the Lyon tie.

 He said: “This is the opportunity that I have been looking for.
 That’s where you gain experience and, how, I believe, you improve at the fastest rate, so I just can’t wait to get started.”

-IN: Richard Keogh (free agent), Daniel Harvie (Ayr United, undisc), Carlton Morris (Norwich, loan), Louis Thompson (Norwich, loan), Warren O’Hora (Brighton, loan), Lasse Sorensen (Stoke, loan), Scott Fraser (Burton, free)
+IN: Richard Keogh (free agent), Daniel Harvie (Ayr United, undisc), Carlton Morris (Norwich, loan), Louis Thompson (Norwich), Warren O’Hora (Brighton, loan)

-OUT: Rhys Healey (Toulouse, undisc), Alex Gilbey (Charlton, undisc), Conor McGrandles (Lincoln, free), Jordan Moore-Taylor (Forest Green, free), Jordan Bowery (Mansfield, undisc), Dylan Asonganyi (Oxford Utd, free), Joe Mason, Ryan Harley (both released), Ben Reeves (Plymouth, free)
+OUT: Rhys Healey (Toulouse, undisc), Alex Gilbey (Charlton, undisc), Conor McGrandles (Lincoln, free), Jordan Moore-Taylor (Forest Green, free), Jordan Bowery (Mansfield, undisc), Dylan Asonganyi (Oxford Utd, free), Joe Mason, Ben Reeves, Ryan Harley (all released)